hschhhwwwo0o/yamu/README.md

 I didn't start the program development with code.
 The first thing I started to think about was the architecture of the project and how to conveniently separate the business logic from the UI.
 At this stage I tried to be guided by Robert Martin's book «Clean Architecture».
 In the end, I decided to separate the business logic into modules.

-The project has a non-standard structure.
-The project is divided into modules and an application that uses the modules to implement the logic.
-Thus, the application (in this case the NextJS framework) is responsible only for displaying UI, while the modules contain all the business logic.
-For myself, I decided that _each module performs only one task and should not interact in any way with other modules_.
+The project is separated into modules and application; modules are responsible for implementing the business logic; application is responsible for rendering the UI and executing the business logic through the modules.
+Thus, the application (in this case, the NextJS framework) is responsible only for displaying the UI, while the modules contain all the business logic.
+For myself, I decided that _each module performs only one task and should not interact with other modules in any way_.

-Why?
+What is the purpose of this separation?
 To separate business logic from fickle and windy frameworks and libraries that have nothing to do with business logic.
-Modules are designed in such a way that they can be used independently of the framework; thanks to this, for example, migration from ReactJS to VueJS will be realized very easily.
+The modules are designed in such a way that they can be used independently of the framework; this makes it very easy to migrate from ReactJS to VueJS, for example.

 If you are using macOS or Linux (I really hope you're not a Windows user 👎) you can use the «module-creator» tool to quickly create and customize a new module - it can be used to quickly create a new module; you need to run the command to start the tool: